 You won’t find it on any official maps, or find sign posts to show you the way.
 Tens of millions of visitors come to enjoy Central Park every year, but very few know that hidden away in the middle of the park is a mysterious cave.
 It’s so ancient it predates Central Park itself!
 The cave has been the site of murder, suicide, assaults, and secret trysts.
 In the late 19th century it was even the home of a runway school girl for a while.
-We’ll be hopping over some fences, treading through the undergrowth, and heading out to investigate the mystery of Central Park’s Old Indian Cave!
+We’ll be hopping over some fences, treading through the undergrowth, and heading out to investigate the mystery of Central Park’s Old Native American Cave!

 Whether any Native Americans actually used the old cave hidden away in the Ramble is debatable.
 But what is certain, is that when Frederick Law Olmstead and Calvert Vaux won the bid to build a vast park in the middle of the metropolis, the cave was already there, waiting to be discovered.